AFRL-RY/data-clif-2007/README.md

 in a meaningful way.
 For some research like super resolution and 3D reconstruction, raw data is required.
 In addition we have provided processed data in the DoD's NITF file standard which is described below.
-NITF data is stitched, orthorectified (north orienterd), and scaled for display to the user.
+NITF data is stitched, orthorectified (north oriented), and scaled for display to the user.
 NITF data could be used in conjuction with the truth/labels for interesting image classification and tracking problems.